nodejs/node/doc/api/tls.md

 used only if absolutely necessary.

-The default cipher suite prefers GCM ciphers for [Chrome's 'modern cryptography' setting][] and also prefers ECDHE and DHE ciphers for Perfect Forward Secrecy, while offering *some* backward compatibility.
+The default cipher suite prefers GCM ciphers for [Chrome's 'modern cryptography' setting][] and also prefers ECDHE and DHE ciphers for perfect forward secrecy, while offering *some* backward compatibility.

 128 bit AES is preferred over 192 and 256 bit AES in light of [specific attacks affecting larger AES key sizes][].